pawanperla/Data-Analysis/README.md

 jupyter notebook
 ```

-4. Open and explore the notebooks (`PANDAS.ipynb`,MATPLOTLIB.ipynb) to learn about data analysis and visualisation techniques.
+4. Open and explore the notebooks (`PANDAS.ipynb`,`MATPLOTLIB.ipynb`) to learn about data analysis and visualisation techniques.